sooriyaarachchi/pybites.github.io-src/content/flask-simple-weather-app.md

 		Password (typing will be hidden):
 		Logged in as <your-email>

+		# you can name your app or let Heroku give you a random name
 		$ heroku create weathercompare
 		Creating ⬢ weathercompare... done
 		https://weathercompare.herokuapp.com/ | https://git.heroku.com/weathercompare.git